Race and capital punishment in the United States: Eberhardt

 A 2006 study led by Jennifer Eberhardt found that even after numerous other factors were controlled for, defendants who looked more stereotypically black in death penalty cases with white victims were more likely to be sentenced to death.
 People tend to see Black physical traits as directly related to criminality.
 The synthesis supported a strong race of victim influence.

 Alesina and La Ferrara

 A 2014 study by Alberto Alesina and Eliana La Ferrara found evidence of racial bias in capital sentencing in that error rates tended to be higher in capital cases involving minority defendants and white victims.
 However, this pattern was only seen in Southern states.

 Butler et al

 A study by Butler et al published in 2018 failed to replicate the findings of earlier studies that had concluded that white Americans are more likely to support the death penalty if informed that it is largely applied to black Americans; according to the authors, their findings "may result from changes since 2001 in the effects of racial stimuli on white attitudes about the death penalty or their willingness to express those attitudes in a survey context."

+Southern Racism Affecting the Enforcement of Capital Punishment During the Jim Crow Era

+Societal Biases Within Jurisdictions

+Racial and ethnic disparities in the employment of the death sentence have been significant in scope over the long arc of American history.
+The main cause is due to the pervasive societal prejudice in southern counties.

+More than twice as many people were put to death in the South between 1866 and 1945 as there were in the Northeast.
+Local law enforcement and segregated juries continued to be pillars of racial discipline for a century after the Civil War.